Stochastic Optimal Control of a Sailboat: Stochastic Optimal Control

 \section{Stochastic Optimal Control}

-The total time-to-target starting from a state $\br = (r, \theta)$ and a tack $q$ is a random variable $T_\mu(\br, q)$, whose expectation we are trying to minimize\footnote{ Strictly speaking, the objective in \cite{ferretti_optimal_2019} is different since they minimize $\mathbb{E} \left[ \int_0^T e^{-\lambda t} dt \right] = \mathbb{E} \left[ \left(1 - \exp(- \lambda T) \right) / \lambda \right],$ where $\lambda > 0$ is a time-discounting coefficient chosen to improve the convergence of value iterations.
+Assuming we start from a position $\br = (r, \theta)$ and tack $q$, the total time-to-target $T_\mu(\br, q) = \min \{t \mid \br'(t) \in \mathcal{T}, \br'(0) = \br, q'(0) = q \}$ is a random variable whose expectation we are trying to minimize\footnote{ Strictly speaking, the objective in \cite{ferretti_optimal_2019} is different since they minimize $\mathbb{E} \left[ \int_0^T e^{-\lambda t} dt \right] = \mathbb{E} \left[ \left(1 - \exp(- \lambda T) \right) / \lambda \right],$ where $\lambda > 0$ is a time-discounting coefficient chosen to improve the convergence of value iterations.
 Our objective is obtained by taking the limit with $\lambda \to 0$ and the numerical tests indicate that value iterations based on our discretization converge even in this ``undiscounted'' case. } by choosing a feedback steering/tack-switching policy $\mu$.
 This $T_\mu(\br, q)$ can be split into two pieces: the time spent continuously controlling the sails plus the time spent performing tack-switches.
 Each tack-switch incurs a \textit{switching delay} $C$ due to the speed loss from the wind pushing directly against the boat's intended direction during the maneuver\footnote{For simplicity of modeling, we will treat this delay as constant, though state-dependent $C$ would not present additional computational challenges. }.
 We model the boat's propelled speed as falling to zero (i.e., $s(u) = 0$) during a tack-switch.

 We thus define the \textit{value function} to encode the minimal expected time to $\mathcal{T}$ form each starting configuration:

 By Bellman's Optimality Principle, this $v$ must satisfy

 where the first argument to the $\min$ is to be interpreted as the best expected time-to-$\mathcal{T}$ \textit{if we stay on the current tack} at least for a small time $\tau$, while the second is the best expected time $\textit{if we switch tacks immediately}$.
 More formally, we define the operators $\Sigma_{\mu, \tau}$ and $\mathcal{N}$ as: